The Thrower’s Shoulder (Part 1): The Functional and Relevant Anatomy of the Shoulder Complex

 Scapula: Attachment site for the rotator cuff origins.
 The motions of the scapula play an important role in allowing full range of motion of the shoulder.
 If scapular movement is limited there can be a reduction in mobility and or a propensity to impact the rotator cuff tendons (impingement, tearing).

 Acromion Process: The acromion is a part of the scapula and lies on top of the “Subacromial Space” which is where the rotator cuff tendons pass under.
 The acromion process can have bony changes occur through life making the likelihood of impingement or tearing of the rotator interval more likely.
-More notable for throwing athletes is the fact that poor posturing, rounded shoulders, or tight pec minor that causes tipping or tilting of the scapula “pushes” the acromion process closer to the subacromial space, impacting the rotator cuff tendons over time.
+Notably, poor posturing, rounded shoulders, or a tight pec minor can cause tipping or tilting of the scapula, pushing the acromion process closer to the subacromial space and impacting the rotator cuff tendons over time.

 Glenoid Fossa: Glenoid fossa is a part of the actual scapula and is the point of contact for the humeral head (arm bone).
 The fossa is a shallow, concave, oval aspect of the glenoid.
 It is considered a shallow “socket” for the shoulder to create a joint with.
 The anatomy of the glenoid fossa is central to the function and movements of the shoulder, making it a critical part of the shoulder’s complex structure and enhanced mobility.